The FOM-1 is similar to the block module with the exception that it uses an external optical sensor to detect train movement.

 Buss occupancy connections are made by plugging in the category 5 crossover cables from the adjacent modules

-The FOM-1 board operates on an AC or DC input voltage between 8 and 18 volts.
+The FOM-1 board operates on an AC or DC input voltage of 12 volts.

 GND - Ground or 0 volt connection.

 LED - Power output to the optical sensor LED.

 OS - Optical sensor input.

 The FOM-1 can be powered from several sources.
 The maximum current draw for the unit is about 45mA.